 1/3 identify as LGBTQ+ many are kicked out for coming out

 1/2 are navigating mental health challenges with limited access to resources needed to thrive

 How many young people are homeless?

 Approximately 4.2 million youth and young adults experience homelessness every year in the U.S. That amounts to one in ten young adults ages 18-25 and one in thirty youth ages 13-17.
-In King County, at least 1,500 young people experience homelessness on any given night and three-quarters of those young people sleep outside because of lack of shelter or housing.
+In King County, almost 1,1000 unaccompanied youth and young adults experience homelessness on any given night and almost 70% of those young people sleep outside because of lack of shelter or housing.

 Why is youth homelessness unique?

 Youth homelessness is different than adult homelessness; young people often couch-surf between friends and family and many do not identify as homeless.
 Homeless young people are at higher risk of exploitation and trafficking on the streets: about one-fifth of homeless youth report being trafficked and over one-third experience violence or assault.
 Additionally, young people’s brains are still developing and don’t reach maturation until the age of 25.
 For this reason, the adult homeless system is often unsafe and inappropriate for young adults.